 Three inheritance scenarios unfold dependent on whether a Spanish will was made, or not, by the deceased.

 This is the best, or most advantageous scenario, from a beneficiaries’ point of view as it saves them considerable time, money and hassle.
-More on the perks of drafting a Spanish will in my article: Making a Spanish Will.
+More on the perks of drafting a Spanish will in my article: Non-residents: Advantages of Making a Spanish Will.

 A. A beneficiary/heir must first gather the following three documents: